All Episodes

 They gave away more money than any lame duck in history.

-And I wondered how you felt just looking back on the uh a year later, obviously we had the uh the payroll tax thing uh just a few days ago.
+And I wondered how you felt just looking back on a year later.

 How do you feel a year on?

-It it well, it really does, Mark.
+Well, it really does, Mark.

 You know, we had the big debate over potential shutdown last spring.

-And then we s we were told the debt ceiling, you know, that's where we'll have the leverage and we get to the debt ceiling and we're told, gee, we can't afford to let the country default.
+And then we were told the debt ceiling, you know, that's where we'll have the leverage and we get to the debt ceiling.

-Well, it was not gonna default.
+Well, it was not going to default.

 I agreed with Newt on that.

-We get to the end of the year, and the encouragement I have, Mark, is that I'm seeing so many of the uh uh massive number of freshmen that came in are going, you know what?
+We get to the end of the year, and the encouragement I have, Mark, is that I'm seeing so many of the massive number of freshmen that came in are going, you know what?

-Now, in the uh the bill that passed right before Christmas, right before we left, uh not the payroll tax extenders or what might better be called the Social Security bankruptcy bill.
+Now, in the bill that passed right before Christmas, right before we left, not the payroll tax extenders or what might better be called the Social Security bankruptcy bill, the bill that actually would fund government for the year.

 No.